brendt/stitcher.io/src/content/blogs-for-devs/01-intro.md

 Throughout this series I'll share everything I learned during my blogging journey with you: how to start, how to grow, how to analyse, how to engage with your audience, how to make money by writing on the internet.
 I'm a developer so some topics will be technical, but even if you've got no programming experience, you'll be able to learn lots — I'll keep things as simple as possible.

 So, are you a blogger?
 Has it been your long-time dream of starting a blog?
 I'm happy to share my experience with you!

-Oh — before I forget: this series will be released over the course of several weeks.
-If you want to follow along you should definitely leave your email address:

-{{ cta:blogs_mail_short }}

-If you're still in doubt whether this series is for you, have a look at what we'll cover throughout the weeks:

-{{ cta:blogs_index }}

 {{ cta:blogs_more }}